-Smoked Pork Butt (also known as pork shoulder, Boston butt, and Boston Roast) was one of the very first things we cooked when we bought our first smoker several years ago.
+Smoked Pork Butt (also known as pork shoulder, Boston butt, and Boston Roast) was one of the very first things we cooked when we bought our first smoker over a decade years ago.
 It was and still remains one of our very favorites to cook, despite the intense commitment to time (not to mention $$$) it takes to prep and cook the darn thing.

-Surprisingly, the only time we’ve actually shared a recipe for smoked pork butt was ages ago.
-We’ve learned a lot since then!
-A LOT.
-Since that first post we’ve probably cooked over 200 different pork butts (for our own personal consumption as well as a number of event’s we’ve cooked at for our catering company, Ember and Vine).
+We’ve cooked A LOT of them.
+Probably cooked over 200 different pork butts (for our own personal consumption as well as a number of event’s we’ve cooked through our catering company, Ember and Vine).

-So today we thought we’d share some of the biggest lessons we’ve learned in the years since our first pork butt.
+So today we thought we’d share some of the biggest lessons we’ve learned throughout the years.
 Our key was experimentation, and that is what we want to encourage here.

 There are a few cuts of meat that tend to challenge any pitmaster.
 Brisket certainly is one, but the other I hear a lot about is pork shoulder, or pork butt.
 Over the years, I have cut my teeth on many hundreds, if not thousands of pounds of this meat and I have to tell you that if you spend some time understanding the process, you can nail it on your very first try.
 Here are a few things we have learned when cooking a pork shoulder.